PierreGode/MMM-PhoneDetect/README.md

 <p>
 For raspberry pi
 Detect if phones are in the network and turn on and off the mirror depending on the status.
+Configured devices are represented as dots and will show them as green when the device is responding to ARP or nmap.

 How to install:
 ```